Memes Might Be Censored In Europe As Part Of EU Copyright Directive Article 13

 Article 13 of the Copyright Directive says that large websites must use “content recognition technologies” to find copyrighted videos, photos, text, and even code.
 The “content” also includes sound, reported Gizmodo.
 Currently, some large website companies are already using such content recognition technologies.
 For example, YouTube uses an AI system and human employees to censor inappropriate uploads.

 The sweeping call for censorship has received large amounts of criticism.
 Around 70 notable figures from the tech industry signed an open letter to the President of the European Parliament.
 The message was that Article 13 would infringe on basic freedoms like the freedom of speech and education.
-Also, Article 13 makes it virtually impossible for small businesses to continue operating, since the required content recognition technologies cost a ton of money.
+Also, Article 13 makes it virtually impossible for small businesses to continue operating since the required content recognition technologies cost a ton of money.

 Other critics have pointed out that these content recognition technologies are not flawless.
 For example, an image that looks similar to a copyrighted image could be flagged accidentally.

-Also, activist Cory Doctorow mentioned that “something like having your protest footage blocked because of a passing motorist whose car radio was blaring a pop song – it is a match, but not one that infringes copyright.”
+Also, as documented by Wired, activist Cory Doctorow mentioned that “something like having your protest footage blocked because of a passing motorist whose car radio was blaring a pop song – it is a match, but not one that infringes copyright.”

 Article 13 Memes (EU Copyright Directive)